The Reality War: Filming and post-production

+Alternative ending

 In this promotional photo for the episode released by Disney+, the Doctor and Belinda can be seen at a party.
 This deleted scene was removed from the final cut of the episode.

+Additional filming reportedly took place in February 2025.
+The additional scenes, which comprised a third of the episode, were speculated to have been necessary to allow Gatwa to leave the series, and were also rumoured to include the appearance of Whittaker and Piper.
+Additionally, some scenes were supposedly removed from the original final cut, one of which would have introduced Archie Lal as Belinda's father Hari.

 Information about another deleted scene arose from a promotional photo released by Disney+ that featured the Doctor and Belinda dancing at a party, a segment that would have been the final moments and ultimately never appeared in the episode.
-Susan Foreman, a character portrayed by Carole Ann Ford, who was re-introduced to the programme after a forty year absence as the Doctor's granddaughter two episodes prior, and Ruby would also have allegedly been present in this final scene.
+Susan Foreman, a character portrayed by Carole Ann Ford, who was re-introduced to the programme after a forty year absence as the Doctor's granddaughter two episodes prior, and Ruby would also have been present in this final scene.
 Ford's appearance would have also resulted in a cliffhanger for the next series.
 Comments made on a TikTok account run by Mavanga-Phipps's mother suggested that the original plot would have also revealed Poppy to actually be the Doctor's daughter and Susan's mother.

-Post-production on the episode was still incomplete by April 2025, something that Davies attributed to the large number of visual effects that the episode contained.
-Composer Murray Gold also had appendicitis, further delaying the episode.
-Davies hoped to have the final edit approved by 17 April.
+Ford later confirmed the existence of the cut scene in response to an interview question about whether Susan knew her mother, stating: "You didn’t see the episode which was to sort of introduce my coming back, where I was holding hands with a [...] beautiful little tiny black child, three years old.
+And we were watching through the window somewhere where the audience wasn’t supposed to know where we supposed to be.
+And we were watching by newly-embodied grandfather, who was now Ncuti [Gatwa], and watching him have a wonderful time singing and dancing in a party in a shop opposite where we were."